 This course is 160+ hours, including lecture, skills training, and online learning modules.
 The day EMT course is delivered over an eight-week period and the evening EMT course is delivered over a nine-week period.
 See the main EMT course page and click on your desired campus for exact dates and times for each course.

 Can I switch to another program if I want to?

-You may call and switch to a new program before it begins.
-Once the program begins you are obligated for the full tuition and may not switch to a different program.
-The application of tuition you have paid at the time you call us to switch will determine if you receive a refund or not.
+You may call the office to switch to a different course start date before your course begins.
+Once the program begins, you are obligated for the full tuition and may not switch to a different program.
+See the enrollment agreement and refund policy page for more details.

 If I start the program and don’t like it, can I get a refund?

 No. Once the program begins, there are no refunds.
 Tuition refunds after class starts are rare and only made if a student fills out and is approved for a Hardship Request.
 Please refer to the refund policy page for more information.